reschoene/taskplanneraws/README.md

  - To deploy to AWS Lambda:
 `sam deploy -t build/sam.native.yaml -g`

-## Building and deploying JVM executable
+## Option 2 - Building and deploying JVM executable

 ### Creating a JVM executable
 You can create a native executable using: